Doing an internship because you have to is hardly the right motivation.

 Articling for the sake of articling, that is hardly the right motivation.
 We’re looking for talented individuals who are confident in their opinions and have strong personalities capable of defending their ideas and taking initiative.
 That’s what it means to be a lawyer at Spiegel Sohmer and that’s what we hope you will be when you work here.

-Just because you are an intern does not mean we will tuck you away in a corner.
+Just because you are a student does not mean we will tuck you away in a corner.
 You will quickly be asked to exercise your talents alongside our lawyers, whether that means meeting with clients, pleading a case in front of a court, drafting a contract or taking part in negotiations.
 You will interact with colleagues from diverse backgrounds who will broaden your field of expertise in an open and collegial atmosphere.

 At Spiegel Sohmer, there is no formal rotation between areas of law; you will manage your own work alongside lawyers who work in the fields that most interest you.
 You will be supervised, of course, but you will be largely in control of the success of your internship.
 You will have to learn to manage your time and you will have a target of 1,600 billable hours per year.